 Working almost exclusively in small groups or one-on-one with the instructor, students focus only on the strategies and methods designed specifically for their subject areas.
-In addition to the 20 hours of observation required, divided equally between middle school and high school, students in this course will teach three mini-lessons, which are directly supervised by a master teacher, visit Open House night, sit in on a parent teacher conference, and tutor students.
+In addition to the 20 hours of observation required, divided equally between middle school and high school, students in this course will interact with students who are English language learners and complee at least one California TPA.
 Cross-listed with EDU 490.
 Prerequisite: Education Committee Acceptance.